Ever had a check denied at the cash register? If so, you may be in the Telecheck database for a transaction you are unaware of.

 - No previous history of shopping at a particular merchant can be a reason for denial because it doesn’t fit your normal shopping pattern.

-If you write a check and the transaction is declined because of Telecheck, the clerk doing the transaction is supposed to give you a courtesy card with a seven-digit Record Number written on the front of the card.
-You may contact Telecheck with that Record Number to inquire about the transaction.
+If you write a check and the transaction is declined due to TeleCheck, the merchant should give you a courtesy card with a seven-digit Record Number written on the front.
+You may contact TeleCheck with that Record Number to inquire about the transaction.

-The major difference when disputing an item in Telecheck as opposed to ChexSystems, is that Telecheck will remove your negative record once the item is paid.
+The major difference when disputing an item in TeleCheck as opposed to disputing ChexSystems, is that TeleCheck will remove your negative record once the item is paid.
 ChexSystems may retain a negative item, paid or unpaid for up to five (5) years unless the bank tells them to remove the item or you successfully dispute the item.

 Telecheck is a consumer reporting agency under the Fair Credit Reporting Act and you are entitled to a free annual file disclosure you can visit them at http://www.firstdata.com/telecheck/telecheck-declined-check.htm